Being Socially Awkward.

 I have tried various Meet Up groups but I’ve never gone back to any of them.
 In fact I lasted about five minutes at the last one I went to before pretending to go to the loo, never to be seen again.

-And because I’m so socially awkward, people don’t want to be my friend anyway because it’s a full time job trying to have a conversation with me.
+And being socially awkward, people don’t want to be my friend anyway because it’s a full time job trying to have a conversation with me.

 A Result Of DNA, Memories, And Questionable Decisions